Softdocs Blog

 Security Beyond Symbols

-Security certifications aren’t just symbols on a website—they’re evidence of the processes, controls, and ongoing vigilance that keep your data secure.
+Security certifications are evidence of the processes, controls, and ongoing vigilance that keep your data secure.
+They are not just pretty graphics.
+Each logo reflects Softdocs’ proactive, year-round commitment to security.

-Whether you’re a college or university, K-12 district, or government organization, you can have full confidence that our security philosophy isn’t just about compliance and certifications—it’s about doing the right thing for your data, your systems, and the people who rely on them every day.
+Whether you’re a college or university, K-12 district, or government organization, you can have full confidence that our security philosophy isn’t just about compliance and certifications — it’s about doing the right thing for your data, your systems, and the people who rely on them every day.

 Tags